Applied Examples AIMon Labs

 Tue Apr 15

-DataFramer built the full data foundation behind AIMon Labs’ HDM-2 — training data, evaluation sets, validation pipelines, and the HDM-Bench benchmark — powering an open-source hallucination detection model that beat GPT-4o and GPT-4o-mini across every major benchmark it was tested on.
+DataFramer built the full data foundation behind AIMon Labs’ HDM-2 (training data, evaluation sets, validation pipelines, and the HDM-Bench benchmark), powering an open-source hallucination detection model that outperformed GPT-4o on hallucination detection benchmarks.

 Model Parameters3B